bc-bjoern/leanix_description/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 This is a Flask application designed to handle webhook from LeanIX.
 It includes rate limiting, user authentication, and security headers for enhanced security.

 This is just a showcase to improve the enterprise repository object's description with chatgpt.

-The Programm is listen to a LeanIX event named "FactSheetCreatedEvent".
+The Programm listen to a LeanIX event named "FactSheetCreatedEvent" and post a comment on the new Factsheet with a suggestion to insert a proper description provided by ChatGPT.

 Do not use the setup like this in productive environment!